To release policy on face masks begins mass production of local face mask

-“We are making efforts to ensure that increase in number of cases is reduced unlike what we see in the UK and other countries in Europe.
+“We are making efforts to ensure that increase in the number of cases is reduced unlike what we see in the United Kingdom and other countries in Europe.
 With what we are seeing now it is showing that the graph is being flattened and it has shown that the multiplicity of the strategies is indeed working.

 The Commissioner said the active case search was to establish the actual number of community transmission of coronavirus disease in the communities.

 On private hospitals, Abayomi said only one private hospital has been accredited to treat COVID-19 patients in the state, adding that they have received requests from some private hospitals to also treat patients.

 On testing, he explained that each of the testing centres in Lagos can test up to 200 in a shift which gives a total testing capacity of 600, adding that two testing centres would give a total of 1000 capacity per day in addition to the capacity of the Nigeria Institute of Medical Research, NIMR.